scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem_mounting.md

       There are short options and long options.
         Commands can be sometimes expressed in both formats.
 Although, long options are preferred

+      Ex: In both formats
+        Remounting a filesystem
+          Sometimes, you may need to reattach a currently mounted FS at the same mount point; (but you'd need to change the mount options)
+            Ex: Make a read-only FS writable during a crash recovery
+              # mount -n -o remount /
+                Remounts / in rw mode
+                -n
+                  Need this because mount can't write to the system mount db when the root is read only This overall command also assumes that the correct device listing for / is in /etc/fstab If not, you need to manually specify the device

         Short options
           Letters of the alphabet
           Can you really recognize the given option from a single letter?